Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 They summarise,

-'Given the nature of the studies used here, caution is suggested in generalising these results to "real" work groups' (p.
+"Given the nature of the studies used here, caution is suggested in generalising these results to 'real' work groups" (p.
 690).

-Mullen & Copper (1994) Once again studies were mostly on very small military groups and sports teams.
+Mullen & Copper (1994) Once again studies were mostly on small military groups and sports teams.
 They used many of the studies that Evans & Dion used, thus introducing bias into Hattie's work.
 They isolated the factor of 'commitment to task' as the most influential aspect of cohesion rather than interpersonal attraction or group pride (p.
 210).

-They conclude, the effect was larger in small groups compared to large groups and was larger in correlation studies compared to experimental studies (p.
+They conclude, that the effect was larger in small groups compared to large groups and was larger in correlation studies compared to experimental studies (p.
 210).

 Classroom Behavioral:

-Hattie uses 3 meta-analyses to get his average, d = 0.80.
+Hattie used 3 meta-analyses to get his average ES = 0.80.

-Mullen & Copper (1994) from 'classroom cohesion' state the general rule for meta-analyses - subjects should not be sampled from abnormal populations (p.
+Mullen & Copper (1994) from 'Classroom Cohesion' state the general rule for meta-analyses - subjects should not be sampled from abnormal populations (p.
 215).
 Yet, all of the following studies are from abnormal populations -students diagnosed with ADHD or a learning disability.

-'Results showed that both methodologically strong and weak studies demonstrated significant behavioural deficits of children with learning disabilities compared to their non-disabled peers in each of five overall areas: on-task behaviour, off-task behaviour, conduct disorders, distractibility, and shy/withdrawn behaviour.
+"Results showed that both methodologically strong and weak studies demonstrated significant behavioural deficits of children with learning disabilities compared to their non-disabled peers in each of five overall areas: on-task behaviour, off-task behaviour, conduct disorders, distractibility, and shy/withdrawn behaviour.
 Both observational and teacher rating data demonstrated these differences.
-Effect sizes for both groups of studies seemed to cluster around 1 standard deviation, suggesting noticeable and educationally significant impairment in the behaviour of children with disabilities' (p.
+Effect sizes for both groups of studies seemed to cluster around 1 standard deviation, suggesting noticeable and educationally significant impairment in the behaviour of children with disabilities" (p.
 298).They caution,

-'that drastic increases of handicapped students in certain mainstream classes may result in a more negative classroom climate, as mainstream teachers attempt to deal with increased behaviour problems' (p.
+"that drastic increases of handicapped students in certain mainstream classes may result in a more negative classroom climate, as mainstream teachers attempt to deal with increased behaviour problems" (p.
 305).Below is the summary table of their results (p.
 301), I can not find any achievement measures:

 DuPaul & Eckert (2012) [note: I have not been able to find their original 1997 study but have found this updated study] The authors state,

-'The purpose of the present meta-analysis is to provide a quantitative review of school-based intervention studies for students with ADHD' (p.
+"The purpose of the present meta-analysis is to provide a quantitative review of school-based intervention studies for students with ADHD" (p.
 389).They conclude,

 The ADHD group was the control group and the normative group was the experimental group.
 This was done to get positive effect sizes (p.
 51).
 So the result d = 0.71 means the ADHD group underperformed the normal group.